thinkjs/www.thinkjs.org/view/en/doc/2.0/crontab.md

 ##### Modify Request Method

 In command line executation, the default request type is GET.
-If you wand to modify it to other type, you can use the following way.
+If you wand to modify it to use other type, you can do it this way:

 ```sh
 node www/production.js url=home/index/index&method=post
 ```

 Thus, the request type is changed to post.
-But in this way, the value of params in url can not include & char (can use / to specify params, as above).
+But in this way, the value of params in url can not includ "&" anymore (but you can use "/" to specify params, such as `node www/production.js url=home/index/index/foo/bar&method=post`).

 Besides modifying request type, you can also modify the following params.

-* `host` modify the request host, default value is 127.0.0.1
+* `host` modify the request host, default is 127.0.0.1
-* `ip` modify request ip, default value is 127.0.0.1
+* `ip` modify request ip, default is 127.0.0.1

 ##### Modify Header